 Discuss any foot concerns with your doctor to ensure it’s not a serious problem, as infected ulcers can result in amputation if neglected.

 One of the first signs of a foot ulcer is drainage from your foot that might stain your socks or leak out in your shoe.
-Unusual swelling, irritation, redness, and odors from one or both feet are also common early symptoms of a foot ulcer.
+Unusual swelling, irritation, redness, and odors from one or both feet are also common early symptoms.

-Your doctor will likely identify the seriousness of your ulcer on a scale of 0 to 3 using the following criteria:
+Your doctor will likely identify the seriousness of your ulcer on a scale of 0 to 5 using the Wagner Ulcer Classification System: